Finite Element Exterior Calculus for Evolution Problems: A Priori Error Estimates for Hyperbolic Problems

 Then for $(\ut_h,\sigma_h)$ the solution to (\ref{eq:hyp-semidisc}), the following error estimate holds:

 where

 \end{theorem} \begin{remark} \em This theorem strengthens and generalizes the result by Geveci~\cite{G1988} for $n=2$ where $L^2$ projection is used instead of the smoothed projection operators $\pi^k_h$.
 An article by Makridakis~\cite{M1992} extended Geveci's results to $n=3$ in the context of linear elastodynamics, however both papers had to assume the existence of finite element spaces and projections to them with certain properties.
 Our result here makes clear what these spaces and projections should be in the unified language of FEEC.
-Moreover, the fact that the $\pi^k_h$ operators are not the $L^2$ projection and hence not self-adjoint requires a revised proof technique that ultimately allows the removal of the error term $\vn{u_{tt}}_{L^2(I,H^s)} +\vn{\sigma_t}_{L^2(I,H^s)}$ appearing in prior error bounds. \end{remark} \begin{proof} Define $\Psi:=\Lambda^n\times \Lambda^{n-1}$ with finite dimensional subspace $\Psi_h:=\Lambda^n_h\times \Lambda^{n-1}_h$.
+Moreover, the fact that the $\pi^k_h$ operators are not the $L^2$ projection and hence not self-adjoint requires a revised proof technique that ultimately allows the removal of the error term $\vn{u_{tt}}_{L^2(I,H^s)} +\vn{\sigma_t}_{L^2(I,H^s)}$ appearing in prior error bounds.
+Recent work by Falk and Winther~\cite{FW2014,FW2015} presents local $L^2$-stable cochain projectors that could potentially be used in place of the $\pi^k_h$ operators. \end{remark} \begin{proof} Define $\Psi:=\Lambda^n\times \Lambda^{n-1}$ with finite dimensional subspace $\Psi_h:=\Lambda^n_h\times \Lambda^{n-1}_h$.
 Denote the components of an element $\psi_i\in\Psi$ by $\{\phi_i,\omega_i\}$.
 The $L^2$ inner product and norm on $\Psi$ are

 Define a skew-symmetric bilinear form $a:\Psi\times\Psi\raw\R$ by

 Let $\xi:=(\ut,\sigma)\in\Psi$ be the solution to (\ref{eq:boch-hyper-s}) and let $\psi:=(\phi,\omega) \in\Psi$ be arbitrary.
 Then adding the equations of (\ref{eq:boch-hyper-s}) yields